JuanRamino/RamNotifierBot/README.md

 # RamNotifierBot

+Is a simple Notification system based on express.js and a telegram bot.
-Is a telegram bot that send notification to users when a webhook is called.
+When a webhook is called, the bot send a notification to chat members.

-It's usefull when you have a long task running and you want to be notified when it is finished.
+### Run

+Create a .env file with your data (see env.dist for an example) Run `npm run start`

 ### Use

-Create a .env file with your data (see env.dist for an example) Run `npm run start`
-Subscribe to the telegram bot as usual.
+Subscribe to the telegram bot as usual an you'll get an API_KEY.
 Send notification like this way:

 `curl --request GET 'https://MY-ENDPOINT.COM/send-notification?message=simple_message_please&' \
     --header 'x-api-key: API_KEY'`

 ### Demo

-You can find a demo at [https://t.me/RamNotifier](https://t.me/RamNotifier)
+You can try a demo at [https://t.me/RamNotifier](https://t.me/RamNotifier)